danilinares/quickpsy/README.md

-quickpsy fits psychometric functions for several conditions.
+quickpsy is an R library to fits psychometric functions for several conditions.

 Install
 -------